Razafimandimbisonia

 Razafimandimbisonia is a genus of flowering plants in the family Rubiaceae.

-It is endemic to Madagascar.
+The genus was created in 2009, after Alberta was shown to be paraphyletic.
+It contains five species, all of which are endemic to Madagascar.

+Razafimandimbisonia are shrubs or trees, with leathery leaves, and funnel-shaped corollas.

 Taxonomy

 The genus Alberta was shown to be paraphyletic in a phylogenetic analysis of the tribe Alberteae.
 The type species Alberta magna is set apart from the Malagasy Alberta species.
 A new genus, Razafimandimbisonia, was proposed to accommodate these Malagasy species.
 It is named in honour of the botanist Sylvain G. Razafimandimbison.